nao1215/gup/README.md

 # How to install
 ### Step.1 Install golang
 gup command only supports installation with `$ go install`.
-If you does not have the golang development environment installed on your system, please install golang from the [golang official website] (https://go.dev/doc/install).
+If you does not have the golang development environment installed on your system, please install golang from the [golang official website](https://go.dev/doc/install).

 ### Step2.
 Install gup
 ```